ReplicaMark5/A2-Prep---QM/AI/learning guides/Chapter 4.md

 ## 5. The Purpose Behind Each Stage

+> [!bug] EXAM CRITICAL — Juran Quality by Design Stages
+> Know all 6 stages and their PURPOSE
+> Textbook extent: Up to before "Juran Quality by Design Model sub-steps"

 > [!danger] IMPORTANT --> LEARN
 > | **Stage** | **Purpose / Reasoning** |
 > |------------|--------------------------|